ludwig-ai/ludwig/mkdocs/docs/api/visualization.md

 ```

-Produce lineplot that show Hits@K measure while k goes from 1 to top_k.
+Produce lineplot that show Hits@K metric while k goes from 1 to top_k.

-For each model it produces a line plot that shows the Hits@K measure
+For each model it produces a line plot that shows the Hits@K metric
 (that counts a prediction as correct if the model produces it among the
 first k) while changing k from 1 to top_k for the specified output_feature_name.